HusseinTrilli-DEV/Project-01-StonePaperScissorsGame/README.md

-Description

-This is a Rock-Paper-Scissors game written in C++.
+# Project 01: Rock-Paper-Scissors 🎮

-The game allows a player to compete against the computer, play multiple rounds, and shows the winner of each round as well as the final game winner.
-The screen changes color depending on who wins the round or game.
+A fun Rock-Paper-Scissors game in C++!
+Play against the computer, multiple rounds, and see who wins each round and the final game.
+The screen changes color depending on the round winner. 🌈

-Features
+## Features

-Player vs Computer gameplay
+- Player vs Computer 🧑‍💻🤖

-Multiple rounds support
+- Multiple rounds 🔁

-Round results display
+- Round results display 📊

-Final game results summary
+- Final game winner summary 🏆

-Colored feedback for wins, losses, and draws
+- Colored feedback for wins, losses, and draws 🎨

-What I Learned
+## What I Learned 📝

-Using enums and structs to organize game data
+- Using **enums** & **structs** to organize game data

-Creating functions to handle game logic (round winner, game winner)
+- Creating **functions** for game logic

-Implementing loops for multiple rounds and user input validation
+- Using **loops** and **input validation** 🔄

-Generating random computer choices
+- Generating **random computer choices** 🎲

-Displaying dynamic output and using basic console effects (colors, sounds)
+- Displaying dynamic output & console effects (colors, sounds) 🎶